 #!/bin/sh RID=`uuidgen` # send a start ping, specify rid parameter: curl -fsS -m 10 --retry 5 https://healthcheck.rhmn.de/ping/your-uuid-here/start?rid=$RID # ...
 FIXME: run the job here ... # send the success ping, use the same rid parameter: curl -fsS -m 10 --retry 5 https://healthcheck.rhmn.de/ping/your-uuid-here?rid=$RID

 If the client specifies run IDs, Healthcheck will display them in the "Events" section in a shortened form:

 Also, note how the execution times are available for both "success" events.
 If the run IDs were not used in this example, the event #4 would not show an execution time since it is not preceded by a "start" event.

-If a job sends a "start" signal, but then does not send a "success" signal within its configured grace time, Healthcheck will assume the job has failed and notify you.
-However, when using Run IDs, there is an important caveat: Healthcheck will not monitor the execution times of all concurrent job runs, it will only monitor the execution time of the most recently started run.
+If a job sends a "start" signal but does not send a "success" signal within its configured grace time, Healthcheck will assume the job has failed and notify you.
+However, when using Run IDs, there is an important caveat: Healthcheck will not monitor the execution times of all concurrent job runs.
+It will only monitor the execution time of the most recently started run.